abstratt/cloudfier/README.md

 The core model compilation functionality using TextUML as front-end notation.

-### Building
+## Developing Cloudfier

-#### Requirements
+### Requirements

   * Java 8 or later
   * Maven 3.3.x
   * A git client
   * Postgres 9

 You You also need a database named "cloudfier" accessible (can create/drop schemas) to a user named "cloudfier" with no password.

+### Building

 You can build and run the tests the usual way:

 ```
 mvn clean install